thiagoa/notes/Windows.md

 ## Preliminary settings

+Having English as the default language makes it easier to troubleshoot on the web and follow this guide.

 - Settings -> Time & language -> Language & Region (Configuracoes -> Hora e idioma -> Idioma & regiao)
-  - Windows display language (Idioma de exibicao do Windows) -> English (United States)
+  - Windows display language (Idioma de exibicao do Windows) -> Select "English (United States)"
-    - Move English up
+    - Move English up in the priority
+    - Make sure English is installed with the full language pack.
-    - If you can't select English, move the existing English entry to the lower bottom, uninstall English, and install it fully with the language pack
+      - If not, move the English to the lower bottom, uninstall English, and install it with the full language pack.
+After that, move it up again.
-    - English makes it easier to troubleshoot on the web
-    - Remove ABNT2 layout if the keyboard is not ABNT
+  - Click on the three dots of "Portuguese (Brazil)" -> Click on "Language options"
+    - Keyboards -> Click on the three dots of "Portuguese (Brazil ABNT)"
+      - Click on "Remove" (unless using an ABNT keyboard)
+    - Make sure "United States-International" is the alternate layout to "US".
+There should only be two keyboard layouts.

 ## Preliminary apps